-The Student Services Office will provide an official transcript of a student's academic record upon written request by the student.
-Transcripts will not be released without the written permission of the student.
+The Student Services Office will provide an official transcript of a student's academic record upon request by the student.
 Transcript requests by telephone or e-mail will not be processed by Kishwaukee College.

 Transcripts will not be released for students who are under financial obligation to Kishwaukee College, state or federal financial aid agencies, or whose records are encumbered for administrative reasons.